RibirX/Ribir/README.md

 ## Features

-- **Declarative language** does not introduce a fully new language but rather provides a set of Rust macros for easy interaction.
+- **Declarative language** It doesn't introduce a completely new language.
+Instead, it provides a set of Rust macros for easier interaction.
+You can choose to use it or not.
 - **Widgets compose system** has four kinds of widgets to support you can implement your widget in different ways:
   - function widget and `Compose`, from other widgets composition.
   - `Render`, implement your layout and paint anything you want.